 The beauty of Wales Trails is that there is no set route!
-There are plenty of wonderful cycle tracks all over the country but as yet no complete circuit of the Principality.
+There are plenty of wonderful cycle tracks all over the country but as yet no complete circuit of the country.
 The original route that Dave Lewis planned is shown in the map opposite but basically the route you take is up to you.
 In actual fact the route eventually taken was slightly different to this for a number of reasons, as outlined in the Wales Trails book, but the basic principle was the same.

 Dave’s idea was to start in his hometown (Pontypridd), head west (clockwise), use as many traffic-free cycle trails as possible, hug the coastline, detour inland slightly for some added interest, take in a quick ride across the sea onto Anglesey and then ‘pioneer’ a route north to south and eventually finish back in the same place.